Supplementary data: British Columbia

 Topic: Increasing access to virtual care

-Title of image: Percentage of patients with cancer from rural/remote communities using virtual health appointments in FY 2020-2021, by treatment type and travel time
+Title of image: Percentage of patients with cancer from rural/remote communities using virtual health appointments, by fiscal year

 Data source: Provincial cancer agencies and programs